Friday night dinners at LeeMichael and Bryan’s New Hampshire lake house call for simplicity.

 - 2 tablespoons good, fruity olive oil

 - Place the bowl over the simmering water.
 Make sure the bottom of the bowl rests over the water and doesn't touch its surface.

 - When you start to see steam rising from the liquid, scoop about 1/4 cup out of the bowl.

-Remove from the heat and strain through a fine-mesh strainer into a clean bowl.
+- Remove from the heat and strain through a fine-mesh strainer into a clean bowl.

-Refrigerate overnight to let the lemon curd firm up completely before serving.
+- Refrigerate overnight to let the lemon curd firm up completely before serving.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.